You-Gao/Blog/_fun/2025-03-07-eternal-sunshine.md

   It's a good movie, a character analysis mostly
 layout:           style
 name: Eternal Sunshine of the Spotless Mind
+comment: joel barish is a well written character
 ---

 # Eternal Sunshine of the Spotless Mind